About us

 Claire’s academic qualifications include a BSc.
 Environmental Science (Hons) (1998), First-Class Honours Masters of Technology in Safety and Ergonomics (2012) and most recently a First-Class Honours Master’s of Science in Public Health (2021) with the Graduate Medical School at the University of Limerick.
 Claire has significant experience as a Regional Health and Safety Officer and Consultant, and was responsible for the development, implementation and maintenance of a nationally accredited health and safety management system (OHSAS 18001/ISO45001).
 Claire has extensive experience in undertaking qualitative, quantitative health research and secondary data analysis on a wide range of topics.
 Throughout her academic and professional roles, Claire has gained significant experience in conducting literature searches and synthesising evidence and has utilised these skills in conducting evidence reviews for the RGDU.

-In partnership with the Department of Biological Sciences (University of Limerick), Claire has recently submitted a systematic review for publication.
-Claire is also a named author on a “Scoping Review on the Efficacy of Face Masks in Preventing Transmission of COVID-19 among adults in Non-Healthcare settings” which has also been submitted for publication. https://orcid.org/0000-0001-5495-1192
+In partnership with the Department of Biological Sciences (University of Limerick), Claire has recently published a systematic review, The impact of exposure to green or blue space on dietary intake and food choices among adults - A systematic review.
+Claire is also a named author on a “Scoping Review on the Efficacy of Face Masks in Preventing Transmission of COVID-19 among adults in Non-Healthcare settings” and first author on a recent study to Determine health protection research priorities for Ireland.

 For further information please contact the Research and Guideline Development Unit at: rgdu@hpsc.ie